okomaga/nextdoor-scraper/README.md

 This project extracts **company names**, **emails**, and **websites (if available)** from 100 business pages on [Nextdoor.com](https://nextdoor.com).
 The scraped data is saved into an Excel file using Python and Selenium.

+> ⚠️ **Note:** Nextdoor may block your IP address if you send too many requests in a short time.
+It's highly recommended to use a VPN or proxy to avoid rate-limiting or being blocked during scraping.

 ## Tech Stack

 - Python